Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 Dust Bowl Days

-The Dust Bowl lasted from approximately 1930 to 1936, yet in those few short years, drought swept across the West, creating huge clouds of dust (known as dust storms), which traveled all the way across the country, often reaching the Atlantic seaboard.
+The Dust Bowl lasted from approximately 1930 to 1936, yet in those few short years, drought swept across the West, creating huge clouds of dust (known as dust storms), which traveled all the way across the country and often reached the Atlantic seaboard.

 When FDR took the office of the presidency in 1933, he brought with him a soil scientist, who would play an instrumental role in ending the environmental crisis known as the Dust Bowl.
-One of President Roosevelt's first acts was to create the Soil Conversation Service and as the organization's director, he appointed Hugh Hammond Bennett, who before 1933 was a leading soil scientist at the Department of Agriculture.
+One of President Roosevelt's first acts was to create the Soil Conversation Service.
+As the organization's director, he appointed Hugh Hammond Bennett, who before 1933 was a leading soil scientist at the Department of Agriculture.

-Under Bennett's direction, the federal agency would go on to play a leading roll in bringing about much-needed change in the way that farmers plowed their fields.
+Under Bennett's direction, the federal agency would go on to play a leading role in bringing about much-needed change in the way that farmers plowed their fields.
 Most important was contour plowing, an agricultural technique where farmers cut their plow lines perpendicular to the slope of the land.
-The results were gradual, but by 1940 the devastating dust storms had dissipated and agricultural production was returning to normal in the most-affected places.
-Also important in aiding the situation was the fact that the drought in the Great Plains had ceased and rain had returned to the area.
+The results were gradual, but by 1940, the devastating dust storms had dissipated, and agricultural production was returning to normal in the most-affected places.
+Also important in aiding the situation was the fact that the drought in the Great Plains had ceased, and rain had returned to the area.